liuhaha0607/nanopore-zscore-analysis/README.md

 The script:

 * calculates position-specific mismatch and deletion counts;
-* calculates combined mismatch and deletion error rates;
+* calculates combined error rates based on the currently implemented mismatch and deletion counts;
 * summarizes base-quality scores;
 * compares dA-AL-II and control samples;
 * calculates odds ratios using a pseudocount of 0.5;